 Stay On The High Side

 Moving from the high side of the sailboat down to the leeward winch and possibly back again while you keep the helm under control is a virtuoso feat few of us can pull off, especially if you Make a Tiller Extension For Better Cockpit Mobility.
+It’s not an ideal time to trust entirely in a tiller autopilot.
 Moving the position of your weight on the sailboat alone can throw off your sail trim.
 And the smaller the sailboat, the bigger the effect.

 Sit Still and Stay Safe